 The Virginia Workforce Council requires that a minimum of 60 percent of front-line staff in Virginia will achieve a professional workforce development certification.
-In 2020, 41 out of 50 (82%) of front-line staff had received a workforce development certification and 9 are in the process of receiving a certification.
+VCWN ensures that all front-line staff either have received or are in-process of receiving a workforce development certification.

 In accordance with Virginia Workforce Council Policy 300-06 One-Stop Service Delivery System regarding initial certification of Virginia Comprehensive One-Stop centers, the Northern Virginia Workforce Area selected the Virginia Career Works - Prince William Center in Woodbridge as the designated Comprehensive One-Stop Center, to comply with the uniform State Certification standards.
 Four (4) of the Virginia Career Works - Northern Centers in LWIA #11 qualified for Affiliate status.
-All Centers were approved under the State Certification renewal process in 2020.
+All Centers are being submitted for approval under the State Certification renewal process in 2025.